Lartsch/FediAct/README.md

 **Features**:
 - Supports Mastodon v3 + v4 (some features v4 only)
-- Follow, boost, bookmark, reply, favourite, vote polls and mute/block on external instances while only being logged in to your home instance
+- Follow, boost, bookmark, reply, fav, vote polls and mute/block on external instances while only being logged in to your home instance
 - Show following status and toot status (boosted, faved, bookmarked) on external instances
 - Single click to execute action only, double click to redirect to content on home instance
 - Reply button on external instances always redirects to home instance and enters reply-mode